 Dr. Brecher specializes in early modern and modern Japanese social and cultural history.
 His past research projects have focused on early modern Japanese thought, aesthetics, and urban history, as well as contemporary environmental issues.
-Currently he is working on several projects pertaining to race relations during the Asia-Pacific War and Japan’s conceptualization of leisure during the Meiji era.
+Currently he is working on several projects pertaining to race relations during the Asia-Pacific War and the historical development of private spheres in Japan.

 Honored and Dishonored Guests: Westerners in Wartime Japan (Harvard University Asia Center, 2017).